Posted in Living this Life

 When you sit before God in the cool of the day, and let your soul be unclothed, what does He see?
 And what do you see?
 Do those two visions align or do you find yourself with a splintered identity?

 Could it be that we are living lives designed by a Creator, with beautiful and unique giftings, but we see ourselves through imperfect eyes – and that disconnect between the vision God has of us and our own vision of ourselves leaves an insecurity and brokennes imprinted on our souls.
-So we live with a splintered identity in the shadow of the lies spoken over us, making life decisions, we choosing careers, marrying (or staying single) and raising families (or not) … all while being defined by this discordant note.
+So we live with a splintered identity in the shadow of the lies spoken over us, making life decisions, choosing careers, marrying (or staying single) and raising families (or not) … all while being defined by this discordant note.

 Lean in – listen to this!
 This next part takes my breath away.
 I love the promises of Scripture, and I have spent years reading and learning and seeking to apply to my life the truth of who God says I actually am… and yet I had never seen this until my 50th year.
 My year of Jubilee.